 You can even go camping for quality time with your family while enjoying the Smoky Mountain sky.
 Together, you’ll make priceless moments.

-Whether you love hiking, driving through scenic landscapes, soaking in the fresh air, watching out for wildlife, or anything outdoorsy, the Great Smoky Mountains National Park and the surrounding towns have something for everyone.
+Whether you love hiking, driving through scenic landscapes, soaking in the fresh air, watching out for wildlife, or anything outdoorsy, the Great Smoky Mountains National Park and the surrounding towns have something for everyone, and don’t forget to bring souvenirs!

 Whether you visit the park alone, with pals, or with family, you won’t forget the experience.
 The best thing about this destination is that the activities are endless, so there is always something new to see and do.